EthWiz/ml2-project/README.md

 # To run the gradio server to see the project in practice
-- run in terminal:` pip install -r requirements.txt`
+- Run in terminal:` pip install -r requirements.txt`
-- run all cells in the inference.ipynb file
+- Create a `.env` file with INFURA_URL argument, the URL is displayed in the assignment final report (secret value)
-- To see it fully live user needs a Infura account and to find a token contract address
+- Run all cells in the infere.ipynb file
-- For simple example: use pre-fetched address data with the examples that are rendered in the Gradio UI
+- Click on example presented in Gradio UI

 # Sources